mrkaleArduinoLib/gbj_appthingsboard/README.md

 * When number of failed connections reaches the predefined number for third stage, the library cycles the entire connection process with first stage.

-<a id="generics"></a>

-## Generic publishing parameters
-Library provides definition of following generic parameter names aimed for publishing to IoT platform that are utilized almost in every project.

-* They all are protected, so accessible only for derived child classes.
-* The definition name of a parameters defines the name of a parameter (attribute or telemetry measure), which is visibile in IoT platform.
-* The variable of definition name takes name of corresponding parameter with appropriate suffix denoting its role.
-* The variable name of a parameter is usually same as the parameter's name itself.

-#### Static attributes initiated at runtime right after boot of the microcontroller or after reconnection to IoT platform, but only once
-  * **version** with definition name `versionStatic`.
-Semantic version of a firmware version in IoT platform as a client attribute for current microcontroller firmware identifier, e.g. 1.2.3.
-  * **broker** with definition name `brokerStatic`. <abbr title="Internet Protocol">IP</abbr> or <abbr title="Multicast Domain Name System">mDNS</abbr> address of ThingsBoard server, i.e., a computer where the ThingsBoard IoT platform runs and to which the microcontroller is connected.
-  * **hostname** with definition name `hostnameStatic`.
-Host name of the microcontroller on a WiFi network.
-  * **portOTA** with definition name `portOTAStatic`. <abbr title="Transmission Control Protocol">TCP</abbr> port, there an <abbr title="Hypertext Transfer Protocol">HTTP</abbr> server with functionality of <abbr title="Over The Air">OTA</abbr> listens, usually 80.
-  * **mcuBoot** with definition name `mcuBootStatic`.
-Boot reason of the recent microcontroller reset in form of name defined in the library `gbj_appcore` and reachable by parent getter `getResetName()`.
-  * **addressIP** with definition name `addressIpStatic`. <abbr title="Internet Protocol">IP</abbr> address of the microcontroller on the network, usually set as static (fixed) one directly by the microcontroller or indirectly by <abbr title="Dynamic Host Configuration Protocol">DHCP</abbr> server.
-  * **addressMAC** with definition name `addressMacStatic`. <abbr title="Media Access Control">MAC</abbr> address of the microcontroller WiFi interface.

-#### Dynamic attributes updated immediatelly (usually stored in the EEPROM)
-  * **mcuRestarts** with definition name `mcuRestartsPrm`.
-Number of the microcontroller restarts initiated by failed attempts at WiFi connection process (similar to this connection process).
-The parameter is stored in the <abbr title="Electrically Erasable Programmable Read-Only Memory">EEPROM</abbr>.
-It is published only at change, i.e., after the microcontroller restart (boot) immediatelly, mostly due to failed wifi connection process.
-  * **periodPublish** with definition name `periodPublishPrm`.
-Current time period for publishing telemetry data to IoT platform.
-The parameter is stored in the <abbr title="Electrically Erasable Programmable Read-Only Memory">EEPROM</abbr>.
-It is published only at change by an <abbr title="Remote Procedure Call">RPC</abbr> function immediatelly.

-#### Measures updated periodically (telemetry)
-* **rssi** with definition name `rssiTelem`. <abbr title="Received Signal Strength Indicator">RSSI</abbr> value of WiFi connection with the network expressed in <abbr title="Decibel milliwats">dBm</abbr>.
-It is published at every publish period regardless of it has been changed since recent publishing.
-The parameter serves as the signal of active microcontroller for IoT platform.

 <a id="dependency"></a>

 ## Dependency
 * **gbj\_appbase**: Parent library for all application libraries loaded from the file `gbj_appbase.h`.
 * **gbj\_serial\_debug**: Auxilliary library for debug serial output loaded from the file `gbj_serial_debug.h`.
 It enables to exclude serial outputs from final compilation.
 * **gbj\_timer**: Library for executing internal timer within an instance object loaded from the file `gbj_timer.h`.
-* **gbj\_appwifi**: Application library for managing wifi connection loaded from the file `gbj_appwifi.h`.
 * **ThingsBoard**: Library for managing connection to IoT platform loaded from the file `ThingsBoard.h` in library `ThingsBoard-Arduino-MQTT-SDK`.
-* **config_params_gen**: Include file with definition of keys (names) of generic parameters, which the library provides loaded from the file `config_params_gen.h`.
-It is usually located on a shared location (folder), so that all projects can share and use it.

 #### Espressif ESP8266 platform
 * **Arduino.h**: Main include file for the Arduino platform.